-The next ANS Student Conference will be hosted by NC State’s ANS Student Chapter on April 8-10 in Raleigh NC.
+NC State University will host the 2021 ANS Virtual Student Conference on April 8-10.
 Students & professionals will come together around nuclear science and engineering scholarship undertaken by undergraduate and graduate students.
 It will span such topics as nuclear materials, plasma science & engineering, thermo-hydraulics, nuclear non-proliferation, nuclear computational science, and reactor physics.

 The Seventh International Workshop on Plasma for Cancer Treatment (IWPCT 2020) will be held at North Carolina State University (NCSU) in Raleigh, NC, USA, dates TBA.
 The workshop promotes not only innovation in the field of plasma medicine but also effective cooperation between research and industry in this innovative discipline.
 The outcome of this collaborative meeting will work to benefit cancer patients everywhere.

 This two-day workshop, will be held in the week of September 17-18, intends to bring together researchers and stakeholders from nuclear industry, universities, national laboratories, and government to discuss challenges, needs, and emerging trends in innovations that enable acceleration of development, licensing, and commercialization of advanced reactor technologies.

 The Consortium for Advanced Simulation of Light Water Reactors (CASL) will be holding its third summer Institute from August 6-17 at NCSU.
 The Institute will introduce participants to CASL and the Virtual Environment for Reactor Applications (VERA) framework and component codes.
 Through the CASL Institute, participants will receive instruction on radiation transport, thermal hydraulics, fuel performance, multi-physics coupling and sensitivity and uncertainty analysis.
 Instruction includes both lecture and practical work sessions.